readthedocs/tutorial-template/docs/source/math/leaveOneOut.md

 diagonal as $\mathbf{B}$.

-By minimizing $\texttt{SSE}_{\texttt{LOO}}$ with respect to the covariance parameters we get estimates of these.
-Note that similarly to the profile likelihood, the LOO MSE does not depend on the trend parameters $\boldsymbol{\beta}$.
+By minimizing $\texttt{SSE}_{\texttt{LOO}}$ with respect to the covariance parameters $\theta_\ell$ we get estimates of these.
+Note that similarly to the profile likelihood, the LOO MSE does not depend on the vector $\boldsymbol{\beta}$ of trend parameters.

 An estimate of the GP variance $\sigma^2$ is given by